Hip & Knee Pain Relief

 Do you ever wonder if your unstable knees may cause you to collapse without warning?
 Do the sharp pains in your hips make moving around too difficult to complete your daily tasks?
 Is standing up after sitting for a prolonged period of time a challenging feat?

 It is no secret that hip and knee pain can cause serious limitations to your daily life.
 These limitations are even further exaggerated if you are dealing with both.
-Fortunately, our multidisciplinary clinics and their experienced team of Chiropractors, Physiotherapist, Massage Therapists and Athletic Therapists are able to thoroughly assess, diagnose and treat your hip and knee pain.
+Fortunately, our multidisciplinary clinics and their experienced team of Chiropractors, Physiotherapists, Massage Therapists and Athletic Therapists are able to thoroughly assess, diagnose and treat your hip and knee pain.
 In fact, our multidisciplinary treatment style may even eliminate your need for pain-management drugs or surgery.
 To learn more about how our services can help you find relief for hip or knee pain, contact Elite Physiotherapy Clinic, Progressive Sports Medicine, or Total Health Link today to schedule a consultation with one of our dedicated Burlington physiotherapists.

 Why do my hips and/or knees hurt?